oscal-compass/community/GOVERNANCE.md

 ### OSCAL Compass Oversight Committee Overview

-The Oversight Committee functions as the organization manainers.
+The Oversight Committee functions as the organization mantainers.

 An initial Oversight Committee was appointed by the founding sponsors of the OSCAL Compass project.
 This bootstrap committee will serve until the first election of the Oversight Committee using processes and timing as determined by this group.
 Current Oversight Committee members are defined in the community [MAINTAINERS.md](./MAINTAINERS.md) file.